 One of the best reasons people use a safety razor is the cost-effectiveness.
 A quality safety razor will cost you only around $15-30.
 A pack of 100 safety razor blades will cost around $20.
 This is a very small investment when you compare it with the high cost of cartridge razors which can run up to $30 for just a 12-pack.

-According to the Environmental Protection Agency (EPA), more than 2 billion disposable plastic razors end up in landfills each year.
+According to the Environmental Protection Agency (EPA), in the early 90’s more than 2 billion disposable plastic razors end up in landfills each year.
+We can only guess how much that figure has increased over the years.
 When you change out a plastic razor cartridge you are dumping plastic, which nine times out of ten is not recyclable, that will sit in a landfill for years on end.

 By using a safety razor you are reducing your plastic waste and lowering your environmental impact.
 A safety razor blade is made from eco-friendly materials, such as stainless steel and is completely recyclable.
 Not to mention, the safety razor itself can last a lifetime.